dkathuria/MoMath-Submission/README.md

 The code as it stands also provides easy addition of other algorithms such as Dijkstra's algorithm - arguably the most famous solution to solving the shortest path problem.

+The largest issue was in rendering the individual stages of the algorithm.
+The algorithms are designed to be run once and output the solution of the shortest path.
+Visualizing the algorithm in accordance with the board rendering paradigm forced us to take a two pronged approach of using counters/queues and a virtual matrix to determine the intermediate steps of the algorithms and output the visualization of these intermediary positions.

 ---

 Along with this completed readme, this repository should contain **the single file** or files needed for your submission.
 For example, if this submission is a _Math Square_ behavior, only submit the JavaScript or TypeScript file containing the behavior, not the entire source of the exhibit.